 Trying to Be Offensive

-Looking back on my life, around my mid-twenties, I reached the zenith of this effort.
-What is the overall difference between 10-year-old Bill and 25-year-old Bill?
-The most significant change is he became more confident.
+What is the overall self-esteem improvement between 10-year-old Bill and today’s Bill?
+He is more confident.
 What is confidence?
 One could argue that confidence is managing and encouraging offensive behavior.
-“I am right; you are wrong.”
-“You overcharge me.”
-“This is the way we are going to do things.”
+“I’m right; you’re wrong.”
+“You overcharged me.”
+“This is the way we’re going to do things.”
 Young Bill would have never uttered such bold statements.

 Is it wrong to be offensive?
-In this modern age, people need to push back, or society will squish them.
-Is the term “You overcharge me” offensive?
-Let’s take a review from the receiving perspective.
+People need to push back in this modern age, or society will squish them.
+Is the term “you overcharge me” offensive?
+Let’s review the statement from the receiving perspective.
 An angry customer is complaining.
-While the tone may be pleasant, the negative intent is clear.
+While the tone may be pleasant, the hostile intent is clear.
+So, indeed, the statement contains some offense.

 From my mid-twenties on into middle age, I mellowed out.
 Life is too short to be upset about the little things.
-I am now a family man who is raising a wonderful daughter.
-This new person regrets some of his past arrogance and now tries to be a pleasant upstanding individual.
+I am now a family man who regrets past arrogance, and I try hard to be a pleasant, upstanding individual.

-That is, until I start writing.
-In my past blogs, I revealed that timid books do not gain attention.
-Stories must be larger than life, unrealistic and controversial.
+That is until I start writing.
+Stories must be larger than life, unrealistic, and controversial.
 Does this mean they are offensive?
-Some people are going to be offended, no matter what happens.
-However, a bold story requires genuinely offensive elements.
+No matter what happens, some people will be offended, but a bold story requires offensive elements.

-On the far end of the scale is a light romantic story with a timid hand-holding scene.
+On the far end of the scale is a light romance with a timid hand-holding scene.
 “They briefly grasped hands to share their love.”
-Not too steamy.
-Yet, this simple statement could be considered radically offensive.
+It’s not steamy, but some people could consider this statement radically offensive.
 “How dare you expose my children to public displays of affection!”
-A valid concern.
-Why?
+This is a valid concern.
 We must remember that not everybody can handle raw emotion, and people have different values.
-For example, the Amish certainly would not approve of affectionate public displays.
+For example, the Amish certainly would not approve of public affection.
 Side note.
 How are Amish babies made?
-Some private hand holding must be going on.
+Some hand-holding must be going on.

 My works contain murder, torture, intimate scenes, and underage relationships.
-I have already offended four people.
+To date, I know that four people were offended by my words.
 Is this bad?
-I feel terrible about offending those people.
-Did I intend to make them upset?
+I feel deep regret and wish they had not read my books.
+Did I intend to upset them?
 Of course not.
-I meant to write exciting books that people enjoy.
+I tried to write exciting books that everybody enjoyed, but this effort pushed my boundaries far outside my comfort zone.
+I did so knowing there would be consequences.

-Many people go out of their way to act offensively, and they are clearly aware of their actions.
-For example, the television show South Park tries to be offensive in every episode.
-Their depiction of Barbra Streisand had a particularly mean streak.
+Yet, my view on this topic is representative of a limited slice of our society.
+Many people go out of their way to act offensively and are clearly aware of their actions.
+For example, the television show South Park pushes the limits of society into bold new realms.
+Their Barbra Streisand episode was particularly mean.

 Let us not forget that life is offensive.
-Earth has (and will have) wars, famine, slavery, brutality, crime, corruption, bad parents, and inequality.
-Refusing to write or read about these real (offensive) topics cause people not to learn from past mistakes.
-For example, it is not a good idea to let a dictator take over a county.
+Earth has (and will have) wars, slavery, brutality, crime, corruption, bad parents, and inequality.
+Refusing to write or read about these offensive topics causes readers to repeat past mistakes.
+For example, letting a dictator take over a country is not a good idea.
 Why?
-[Insert your own fact-filled genocide description here.]
+(Insert fact-filled genocide description here.)
 That’s why.

-Writing about offensive topics has always been entertaining.
+Writing about offensive topics, if often entertaining, educational, and overall, is a positive experience.
 Take the movie Saving Private Ryan with Tom Hanks.
-The story is set in WWII (an event that really happened.)
-This fictional movie depicts real facts and then piles on a fictional story with more death.
+The story is set in WWII and depicts facts mixed with fiction and gory action.
 What did I think about that movie?
 I enjoyed every scene.
 However, my Uncle Al chose not to watch this movie.
+He even turned away from the movie preview because it reminded him of his time in Vietnam.

 Let’s examine that concept.
-My late Uncle Al was a big tough guy who saw lots of action in the Vietnam War.
-Why would a strong person like him get offended by a trivial movie?
+My late Uncle Al was a big, tough guy.
+Why would a strong-willed person like him get offended by a trivial movie?
 The answer does not matter.
-Al had the right to decide what hurt him.
-Would he recommend not making such movies?
-Probably not.
-He was well aware of what movies are popular and why people like them.
+Al had the right to decide what he liked and did not like.
+In this case, the movie offended him even though he did not see it.

 You’re the best -Bill